Azure/terraform-azurerm-avm-res-storage-storageaccount/examples/diagnostic-settings/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example

-This deploys the module in its simplest form.
+# Deploy with the diagnostic settings

 ```hcl
 terraform {